nevanscott/uxui0919/_lessons/competitive-analysis.md

 unit: 1
 day: 6
 topics:
-- benchmarking
+  - Benchmarking
-- competitive analysis
+  - Competitive Analysis
 ---
 ## Learning Goals
 - Learn how to conduct a Business Analysis